pawelc/docs/toread2.md

 Learning phrase representations using rnn encoder-decoder for statistical machine translation Self-paced visual category discovery
 Recurrent neural network based language model
+A unified approach on fast training of feedforward and recurrent networks using EM algorithm An overview of gradient descent optimization algorithms